 - Visit local job fairs and college open days

-- Search for apprenticeships via your local FE college; many have dedicated apprenticeship portals, like.
-Abingdon and Witney, Activate Apprenticeships and Aylesbury College
+- Search for apprenticeships via your local FE college; many have dedicated apprenticeship portals, like Abingdon and Witney, Activate Apprenticeships and Bucks College Group

-- Apply via local training providers like the Oxford Energy Academy, Ace and others.
-They provide the training and learning aspect of an apprenticeship, but also support young people to apply.
+- Apply via local training providers - they provide the training and learning aspect of an apprenticeship, but also support young people to apply.

 More support to apply

 Sometimes it can take time to get your perfect apprenticeship.
-But if you are making applications and not getting interviews, struggling to find opportunities, or need help to make applications, support is available:.
+If you are making applications and not getting interviews, struggling to find opportunities, or need help to make applications, support is available from:

-My Experience: "My aim has always been to work with animals and I decided to study Animal Management at Abingdon & Witney College.
-The animal care industry is difficult to get into, so when the opportunity to become a trainee dog groomer came along, I grabbed it with both hands.
+My Experience: "My aim has always been to work with animals.
+So when the opportunity to become a trainee dog groomer came along, I grabbed it with both hands.
 Judy has provided the practical skills training, and Haddon Training has delivered the theory training and assessment for the Advanced National Apprenticeship at Level 3, and doing the apprenticeship has helped me achieve my City & Guilds Level 3 Certificate in Dog Grooming really quickly.” - Lindsey

 Higher and Degree Apprenticeships